FByyyyuan/FByyyyuan.github.io/_pages/cv.md

 Other Information
 ======
-* 720th Xiangshan Science Conference, Secretary of the Conference
+* 720th Xiangshan Science Conference, Secretary of the Conference.